 Studying Foreign Languages

 Studying foreign languages has always been one of my interests, and it is most probably one of yours.
 This interest was awakened when I first studied Latin as a high school Freshman.
 I continued my study of foreign languages by taking another year of Latin and two years of Spanish in high school.
 While in college, I had three semesters of German and one semester of French.
 All of these language courses were taught by non-native speakers in the United States.
 Although I learned how to read these languages to varying degrees of proficiency, I never really became proficient in the other three skills of listening, speaking, and writing.
-Proficiency in all four skills did not occur until I started to learn Chinese Mandarin at the Defense Language Institute.
-My initital Mandarin aural-comprehension course employed an audio-lingual approach which was interesting, exciting, and highly effective.
-I have employed this approach along with other steps which have aided me greatly in learning other languages during my life.
+Proficiency in all four skills didn't occur until I started to learn Chinese Mandarin at the Defense Language Institute.
+My initial Mandarin aural-comprehension course employed an audio-lingual approach which was interesting, exciting, and highly effective.
+I have employed this approach along with other steps that have aided me greatly in learning other languages during my life.

 Tips for Learning Foreign Languages well

 I believe the following approaches are highly beneficial in learning foreign languages.